devest-app/camino-network-bridge/README.md

 5. **Unauthorized Transfer Handling:**
    - If an unauthorized transfer is detected, nodes can lock the bridge contracts.
 6. **Notifications and Voting:**
-   - Uses Telegraph for notifications and supports voting for network governance.
+   - Uses Telegraph/GUI for notifications and supports voting for network governance.

 #### Security Considerations
 - **Private Key Protection:** Emphasizes the importance of protecting each node's private key to maintain network security.